F5Networks/f5-aws-cloudformation/experimental/autoscale/ltm/via-lb/1nic/existing-stack/bigiq-payg/README.md

 ### Getting Help
 While this template has been created by F5 Networks, it is in the **experimental** directory and therefore has not completed full testing and is subject to change.
 F5 Networks does not offer technical support for templates in the experimental directory.
 For supported templates, see the templates in the supported directory.

-**Community Help**
-We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 CloudFormation templates.
-There are F5 employees who are members of this community who typically monitor the channel Monday-Friday 9-5 PST and will offer best-effort assistance.
-This slack channel community support should **not** be considered a substitute for F5 Technical Support.
-See the [Slack Channel Statement](https://github.com/F5Networks/f5-aws-cloudformation/blob/master/slack-channel-statement.md) for guidelines on using this channel.

 ---